microsoft/fast/sites/website/src/docs/community/engineering-process/issue-management.md

 ### PR: Needs Author Input

 Similar to the `status:needs-information` process above, PRs also require author input from time to time.
 When a member of our team asks for some follow-up changes from the author, we mark these PRs with `status:needs-author-input` label.
 After doing so, we expect the author to respond within 14 days.
-If the author does not post a response or updates the PR within **14 days**, the issue will be closed.
+If the author does not post a response or updates the PR within **14 days**, the issue may be closed.
 If the author responds within **7 days** after the issue is closed, the issue will be re-opened.
 We recognize that you may not be able to respond immediately to our requests, we're happy to hear from you whenever you're able to provide the new information.

 ### Duplicate Issues